 Step 3: Bake the Crust

-Set the pan directly onto the cooking grate in the Big Green Egg and close the lid (or in your oven).
-Cook it until it turns golden brown or for 15–20 minutes.
-Cool the crust on a rack.
+Set the pan directly onto the cooking grate in your smoker and cook it until it turns golden brown or for 15–20 minutes.
+Remove it from the smoker and cool it on a wire rack for 15 minutes.

 Step 4: Mix the Filling

-Bring a medium pot of water to a boil.
+Bring a medium pot of water to a boil for the water bath.
 I used a 7-cup electric teakettle.

 Meanwhile, beat the cream cheese with a mixer until smooth.
 Add the remaining 2-1/2 cups of sugar, then beat it just until it’s light and fluffy.
 Scrape down the sides of the bowl and beaters as needed.

 Beat in the sour cream, then add the pumpkin, eggs, vanilla, salt, and spices.
-Beat until just combined.
+Beat until combined well.

 Pour the mixture into the cooled crust.